matteodelabre/midijs/README.md

 # midijs

-Read and write Standard MIDI files and provide a set of tools to work with General MIDI, in the browser or in Node.
+Read and write Standard MIDI files, and enable communication with MIDI devices through a high-level API on top of the WebMIDI api.

 ## API